-Energy systems analysis and planning group
+Energy systems analysis, economics and policy group

 The Energy systems analysis group undertakes research and analysis and training that enhances understanding of energy use and energy systems for policy and decision-making in the following areas: